cognitedata/oryx/README.md

 ## Fundamentals

 The main building blocks in Oryx are the `Context` and the `HttpHandler`.
-The Context contains all the state needed for making the request, and also contains any response metadata received from the remote server:
+The Context contains all the state needed for making the request, and also contains any response metadata such as headers, response code etc received from the remote
+server:

 ```fs
 type Context = {